 Boston butt (or pork butt) is the American name for a cut of pork that comes from the upper part of the shoulder from the front leg.
 It sometimes contains the blade bone (ours didn’t).
 Ask your butcher if they can cut this for you.
-I sourced mine from Riverside Garden Centre, who sell the Sherwood Foods meat range.
+I sourced mine from Sherwood Foods, their pork shoulder is great quality and very well priced.

 For the BBQ rub, I used 2 tbsp of Dizzy Pig Dizzy Dust rub (coarse ground) and 1 tbsp Dizzy Pig Crossroads rub.
 I like the intense flavours of the latter rub.

 - The previous night, pat the pork dry with kitchen towel.
 With a sharp knife, carefully remove most of the fat cap, leaving ¼ to ⅛ inch on.
 Lightly sprinkle salt over the shoulder, put it on a plate in the fridge overnight.

 - In the early morning (I started at 7am), take the pork out of the fridge and apply the BBQ rub all over it.

 - Light the Big Green Egg (indirect setup) and get it to 110°C/225°F. When the temperature is stable and the coals are glowing, toss on the hickory smoking chunks.

 - Place a drip tray on the platesetter, add the grid and put the pork shoulder on the grid.
 Insert the temperature probe, close the Egg’s lid.
 Go do some gardening, play with the cats, you’ve got a lot of time on your hands.

 - Every hour or so, check the temperature of the Egg to ensure that it’s still around 110°C/225°F. Or use a temperature controller (see hints and tips below).